 It’s definitely winter in the northern hemisphere and with the change in light and the festive season upon us, I thought I might share some winter mobile photography tips.
 There may be less light around, but that just means you have to change your approach — there are still lots of opportunities for good images.

 So why not stay in?
 This is a time to share your overhead pictures of epic family meals and other items on your table tops.
 To make up for the lack of daylight, try using Cortex Cam to avoid grainy images: it takes a bunch of pictures and combines them for a sharper result.
 Remember to hold your breath as it’s taking its pictures!
 And if your images are still too grainy, try removing noise using the Photoshop app.

-can you buy amoxicillin over the counter 2.
+buy generic viagra without a doctor prescription usa 2.
 I’m beginning to see the light

 With all those festive lights shining in the dark, why not try a little blur on purpose?
 Lock the focus on something nearby and then play around with the exposure to get the right feel of your image.
 Or use an app that lets you set the focus and exposure points separately (Camera+ for example), to create a deliberate blurry effect.

 read more 3.
 Tis the season to be jolly

 Be sure to make the most of the low sun by taking pictures of silly silhouettes and long shadows.
 I’ve written about taking silhouettes on your mobile phone before, but the short version is: find a hill so that you have a clutter-free horizon, place your subject at the top of a hill and go to the bottom, then shoot up and into the light.
 Try reducing the exposure and increasing the contrast when processing your images to deepen the blacks and emphasise the shapes.
 Add a little clarity/sharpening to your image to make your silhouette really stand out.
 For dramatic long shadows, go somewhere really flat just before sunset.
 Try to add something personal to your shadow; I often like to add my bicycle to mine.